inspec/inspec/docs-chef-io/content/inspec/resources/host.md

 ## Matchers

-This Chef InSpec audit resource has the following special matchers.
-For a full list of available matchers, please visit our [matchers page](/inspec/matchers/).
+This Chef InSpec audit resource has the following special matchers. {{< readfile file="content/inspec/reusable/md/inspec_matchers_link.md" >}}

+This resource has the following special matchers.

 ### be_reachable